fairhive-labs/docs/whitepaper/tokenomics/token-distribution.md

 A well-orchestrated public sales strategy—comprising both Initial DEX Offerings (IDO) and Initial Exchange Offerings (IEO)—serves as a solution.
 This approach not only offers immediate accessibility but also encourages long-term engagement and commitment to the PoLN ecosystem.

+### Initial DEX Offering (IDO)

+Embracing the ethos of decentralization and aiming for a solid introduction of $POLN in the market, the first strategic step involves an Initial DEX Offering (IDO).

+This represents 30% of the public sales and listing pool, amounting to 30,000,000 $POLN.

+The primary intent behind an IDO is to engage with the core DeFi community and early adopters.

+Through an IDO, there's an opportunity for a fair and wide initial distribution, promoting community ownership.
+This method also provides a platform for organic price discovery, setting the stage for a sustainable market value of $POLN.

+### Initial Exchange Offering (IEO)

+Subsequent to the IDO, the plan is to expand $POLN's reach and accessibility with an Initial Exchange Offering (IEO).

+This phase will use 50% of the public sales and listing pool, equating to 50,000,000 $POLN.

+An IEO is a strategy to capitalize on the reputation of established centralized exchanges, crucial for presenting $POLN to a more extensive and potentially global investor base.

+Centralized exchanges offer advantages in terms of promotional reach, visibility, security, seamless acquisition, and potential price stability due to the controlled token release mechanisms typical of IEOs.

+### Exchange Listing

+To ensure sustained accessibility, liquidity, and growth potential for $POLN, 20% of the public sales and listing pool (which is 20,000,000 $POLN) is allocated for liquidity provisions on various exchange listings.

+Listing $POLN on a combination of decentralized and centralized exchanges aims to provide choice, accessibility, and smooth trading experiences to users.

+Such diverse listing platforms promote a decentralized token holding pattern and, in turn, reinforce the overall ecosystem's health.

 ## Initiator Rewards

 | Tokens ($POLN) | Percentage (%) |